-(iv) Practical Experienceapplying professional judgment; and

-(v) withstanding and resolving conflicts.

-- 43. IES 3, Professional Skills and General Education, sets out the professional skills requirements for professional accountants.
+- (iv) gathering and evaluating evidence; - (v) presenting, discussing, and defending views effectively through formal, informal, written, and spoken communication; and - (b) Developing the following professional skills at an advanced level in an audit environment: - (i) applying relevant audit standards and guidance; - (ii) evaluating applications of relevant financial reporting standards; - (iii) demonstrating capacity for inquiry, abstract logical thought, and critical analysis; - (iv) demonstrating professional skepticism; - (v) applying professional judgment; and - (vi) withstanding and resolving conflicts. - 43.
+IES 3, Professional Skills and General Education, sets out the professional skills requirements for professional accountants.
 In the context of IES 8, "advanced level" refers to a level of skill that is higher than that prescribed for individuals qualifying as professional accountants in IES 3. - 44.
 IFAC member bodies may determine the appropriate levels of skills development and the means for developing those skills.